Phase transitions for a planar quadratic contact process: Proof of Theorem

+In this case, a collision region is formed, starting out as a triangle with inradius $0$ at the single point $\{x\}$, and with edges perpendicular to the $n_i$, $i=1,2,3$, moving outward at rate $b$ until they have caught up with all of the corresponding edges of the triangles that initiated the collision.

+If $a_i > 0$, for $i=1,2,3$, the process has a nontrivial stationary distribution when the error rate $\epsilon$ is small enough \citep[Theorem~1]{BG-91}.

-Coming back to the quadratic contact process, take $\xi_i$ to be three directions with positive wave speeds $\alpha_i > 0$, $i = 1,2,3$.
-Since there is at least one positive speed, the offspring distribution kernel has $\mathbb{Z}^2$ symmetry, and because the wave speed $c^*(\xi)$ is a lower semi-continuous function in $\xi$ \cite[Proposition~5.1]{W82}, the existence of a positive speed in one direction implies the existence of a positive speed in three directions, perpendicular to the edges of an acute triangle in the plane.
+Coming back to the quadratic contact process, take $\xi_1$ to be a direction with positive wave speed $\alpha_1 > 0$, since we have assumed that there is at least one positive speed.
+Because the offspring distribution kernel has $\mathbb{Z}^2$-symmetry, and because the wave speed $c^*(\xi)$ is a lower semi-continuous function in $\xi$ \cite[Proposition~5.1]{W82}, the existence of a positive speed in one direction implies the existence of a positive speed in three directions $\xi_1, \xi_2,$ and $\xi_3$, that span $\mathbb{R}^2$ and satisfy \eqref{directionCondition}.
+Let $\alpha_2$ and $\alpha_3$ be the wave speeds corresponding to $\xi_2$ and $\xi_3$, respectively.